Building a Customer-Centric Culture: 6 Ways to Make It Real

-Here's a sobering statistic: only 14% of marketers believe customer-centricity is a hallmark of their companies.
-Even worse, just 11% think their customers would describe them as customer-centric.
+Here's a number that should make you pause: only 14% of marketers believe their company is truly customer-centric.
+Even worse, just 11% think their customers would agree.

-The gap between wanting to be customer-centric and actually being customer-centric is huge.
-Most companies have the intention.
-Few have the culture.
+The gap between wanting to put customers first and actually doing it is huge.
+Most companies have the right words on the wall.
+Few have the habits to match.

 What Is a Customer-Centric Culture?